MP 40x20x5 / N38 - neodymium magnet

 - They exhibit extremely high magnetic induction on the surface of the magnet,

-- Significant importance in advanced technologically fields – are utilized in computer drives, electric motors, medical equipment and other highly developed apparatuses.
+- Significant importance in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical devices or other highly developed apparatuses.

 Disadvantages of neodymium magnets: